chill31/timeline/README.md

 ```
 remove the above styles and you're set to go.<br>
 If you do want the animations, just take the script, styles, and HTML structure as it is.

+## Docs
+[this documentation](https://chill31-timeline.vercel.app/docs.html) is basically this README but with a little bit more detail.
+It has code structure and what code to take or not, and what you can do with the timeline.
+It's one page only.